ansys/pydpf-post/doc/source/user_guide/server_context.rst

 Release history
 ---------------

-The **Entry** server context is available in server version 6.0 (Ansys 2023 R2) and later.
+The **Entry** DPF server context is available in DPF Server version 6.0 (Ansys 2023 R2) and later.

-With a server version earlier than 6.0 (Ansys 2023 R1 and earlier), **Premium** is the default server context and all features are available, depending only on their release date.
+With a DPF Server version earlier than 6.0 (Ansys 2023 R1 and earlier), **Premium** is the default context.
+All operations are available, depending only on their release dates.